Pliosaurus: Later discoveries and other species

 In a 2013 paper published in the mega journal PLOS ONE, Roger B. J. Benson and colleagues described three additional species of Pliosaurus, all of whose fossils were discovered in England.
 The first of these three species described was P. kevani, whose holotype consists of a large, nearly complete skull of a probable adult, which was discovered in a cliff at Osmington Mills Bay, Dorset.
 This specimen was collected over a period of eight years via fragmented parts weighing up to 60 kg.
 Most of the fossils comprising the skull were taken without prior permission from loose or fallen boulders, while others were collected locally and purchased from landowners.
 The specimen was quickly identified as a pliosaurid by geologist Richard Edmonds.
 The remarkable size and completeness of this specimen, like "The Monster" and "Predator X", gave it widespread media coverage, to the point of earning the nickname "Weymouth Bay pliosaur" before its official description.
 The Dorset Museum's acquisition of the specimen was publicly announced in 2009, where it has since been catalogued as DORCM G.13,675.
 However, it was not officially opened by David Attenborough until July 2011.
 This discrepancy is due in part to the time taken to prepare the fossils, which took 200 hours for the lower jaw and over 365 hours for the rest of the skull.
 The specific name for this taxon honours Kevan Sheehan, owner of a small cafe overlooking the sea at Osmington Mills, who collected most of the holotype specimen during daily walks along the shore.
 In addition to the holotype skull, Benson and colleagues tentatively assigned two other large pliosaurid specimens discovered in the Cambridgeshire as P. cf. kevani os the basis of their tooth morphology.
-The first consists of a large, mostly postcranial skeleton catalogued as CAMSM J.35990, discovered in Stretham, while the second is a single tooth catalogued as LEICT G418.1965.108, discovered in Ely, which are stored at the Sedgwick Museum of Earth Sciences and the Leicester Museum & Art Gallery respectively.
+The first consists of a large, mostly postcranial skeleton catalogued as CAMSM J.35990, discovered in Stretham, (Note: Discovered in 1952, this specimen was successively studied by Halstead (then called Tarlo), who published several articles about it.
+Initially, it was assigned in 1958 to P. macromerus, but the morphology of this specimen, particularly of a bone interpreted by the author as a scapula, led Halstead to place the species in its own genus, Stretosaurus, the following year.
+In subsequent works, however, he reassigned the species to Liopleurodon, citing the short mandibular symphysis of the referred specimens.
+Since 2004, Stretosaurus has been regarded as a junior synonym of Pliosaurus, based on its tooth morphology.
+In his 2012 revision, Knutsen not only supported this interpretation but also demonstrated that the bone previously identified as a scapula in the Stretham specimen is in fact an ilium.) while the second is a single tooth catalogued as LEICT G418.1965.108, discovered in Ely, which are stored at the Sedgwick Museum of Earth Sciences and the Leicester Museum & Art Gallery respectively.